-Before you decide to redeem your OP Units for cash or, at our election, common stock, you should read the "Risk Factors" section, which begins on page 8 of this prospectus.
+Before you decide to redeem your OP Units for cash or, at our election, common stock, you should read the "Risk Factors" section, which begins on page 4 of this prospectus.

-Tax Status of the Company
+Tax status of the company

 We believe that we have been organized and have operated in such a manner so as to qualify as a REIT under the Internal Revenue Code, commencing with our taxable year beginning January 1, 1999.
 A REIT generally is not taxed at the corporate level on income it currently distributes to its shareholders as long as it distributes currently at least 95% of its taxable income (excluding net capital gain).
 For our taxable years beginning after December 31, 2000, this requirement will be relaxed but we still will need to distribute 90% of this amount.
-No assurance can be provided, however, that we will qualify as a REIT or that new legislation, Treasury Regulations, administrative interpretations or court decisions will not significantly change the tax laws with respect to our qualification as a REIT or the federal income tax consequences of such qualification.
+No assurance can be provided that we will qualify as a REIT or that new legislation, Treasury Regulations, administrative interpretations or court decisions will not significantly change the tax laws with respect to our qualification as a REIT or the federal income tax consequences of such qualification.
 Even if we qualify as a REIT, we will be subject to corporate level taxes on specified gains that we recognize within 10 years of becoming a REIT, including significant deferred tax gains that are likely to be recognized during that period without our receipt of any cash.
-In addition, some of our subsidiaries, including any taxable REIT subsidiaries that we may form, are subject to corporate income taxes.
+In addition, some of our subsidiaries are subject to corporate income taxes, and any taxable REIT subsidiaries that we may form also will be subject to corporate income taxes.
 See "Federal Income Tax Consequences" for a more detailed explanation.